An Introduction to Geometric Topology: Fenchel--Nielsen coordinates

 \begin{enumerate} \item the multicurve $\mu$ is a pants decomposition, \item the multicurve $\nu$ decomposes every pair-of-pants in two hexagons. \end{enumerate}

-An example is shown in Fig.~\ref{decomposizione:fig}.
-The pants decomposition $\mu = \gamma_1\sqcup \ldots \sqcup \gamma_{3g-3}$ consists of $3g-3$ curves, while the number of curves in $\nu$ depends on $\nu$.
+An example that generalises easily to any genus $g\geq 2$ is shown in Figure \ref{decomposizione:fig}.
+The pants decomposition $\mu = \gamma_1\sqcup \ldots \sqcup \gamma_{3g-3}$ consists of $3g-3$ curves, while the number of curves in $\nu$ is not fixed a priori and depends on our choice of $\nu$.
 We now show that a frame induces a \emph{Fenchel--Nielsen} map

 The map $\FN$ is defined as follows.
 Let $m\in \Teich(S_g)$ be a hyperbolic metric.
 The $3g-3$ \emph{length parameters} $l_i = \ell^{\gamma_i}(m)$ are defined using the length functions: the multicurve $\mu$ has a unique geodesic representative